23 Daggers

 Copyright Policy

-23 Daggers respects the intellectual property rights of artists.
+23 Daggers respects the intellectual property rights of artists and other rights holders.
 If you believe content posted on the platform infringes your copyright, you can submit a takedown notice using the process below.
-We respond to valid notices promptly.
+We respond to valid notices promptly, in accordance with applicable law and our internal review procedures.
+Submission of a notice does not constitute an admission of infringement, liability, or wrongdoing by 23 Daggers, any user, or any content owner.

 Reporting infringement (DMCA notice)

-Send a written notice to our designated copyright agent that includes the following information:
+Send a written notice to our designated copyright agent that includes the following information, or such additional information reasonably necessary for us to review, verify, investigate, or process the request:

 Designated agent